From Peyton Hall Documentation

 What if I'm somewhere that doesn't have SSH available?

 Then you're not going to be able to connect here. *DO NOT* try to telnet somewhere that has SSH first, as you've just succeeded in giving your user name and password to whomever wants to listen.
 Instead, either find someplace that does have SSH access, or do without.
-Remember that you can always read your email with any web browser that supports encryption, see Squirrelmail for more information.
+Remember that you can always read your email with any web browser that supports encryption, see Roundcube for more information.

 What does this error message mean?